elevateforhumanity/fix2/COURSERA-COMPARISON.md

-# Coursera vs Elevate Connects Directory - Full Site Comparison
+# Coursera vs Elevate for Humanity - Full Site Comparison

 ## CRITICAL ISSUES WITH YOUR SITE